Email events

 }

-The ID of the mailing list the user unsubscribed from.
+The ID of the email/delivery.